maximtz13/run-buddy/README.md

 ## Purpose

-A Website that offer fitness training services.
+A Website that offers fitness training services.

 ## Built With